mdbootstrap/bootstrap-hover-dropdown/README.md

 I'm a slacker and only started keeping track of changes/bug fixes starting in March of 2013.

+* **2013-06-10** A fix for my last fix that would sometimes cause the correct item to not trigger when it should.
+Issue #18.
 * **2013-05-08** Fix issue where a sibling could open a drop down that wasn't theirs.
 Issue #18.
 * **2013-04-29** Added support for submenus: Submenus should now honor the delay option and way before closing.
 They do not abide by the `instantlyCloseOthers` option, as it's not really relevant.
 * **2013-04-19** Fixed an issue where the conditional rule to disable hover on mobile wasn't working if you included the script in the header.